 The best player depends on your needs.
 There are many QR Code generators out there with many different features that you can choose from.

 However, in our opinion, the best would be the one that has almost features that you need and even the ones that you ‘may’ need.
-Here are a couple of key factors to look for while choosing a QR Code generator:
+Here are a couple of key factors to look for while choosing a best QR Code generator:

 a.
 Desired content category/categories